kentaromiura/JavaScript-Garden/doc/en/function/scopes.md

     foo; // 21

-Leaving out the `var` statement inside the function `test` will override the value of `foo`.
+Leaving out the `var` statement inside the function `test` will override the value of `foo` defined in the global scope.
 While this might not seem like a big deal at first, having thousands of lines of JavaScript and not using `var` will introduce horrible, hard-to-track-down bugs.

     // global scope
     var items = [/* some list */];